+44 (0)1737 821590

 • Traditional network tools

 • Ping..., SSH, syslog, TFTP for configurations. nmap.
 Wireshark.
+CLI.
 Web based management.
 Splunk.
 Nessus, snort, Kali.

 Hands on syslog, network inventories.